mautomic/sleet/README.md

 # sleet

-Sleet is a high performance java client for retrieving useful **free** live quote and option data from TD-Ameritrade.
+Sleet is a high performance kotlin client for retrieving **free** live quotes and options data from TD Ameritrade.
-It was built in mind for high frequency trading (either generating alerts or placing orders) and therefore optimized in terms of memory consumption (limiting garbage collection time), thread safety, and overall request speed from the API.
+It was built in mind for high frequency trading (either generating alerts or placing orders) and therefore optimized in terms of memory consumption and overall request speed from the API.
+Because it is written in Kotlin, this framework is fully interopable with Java.

 Option chain calls can be quite large, (think getting 100 OTM and ITM strikes for every expiration date for a single ticker) and can take a few seconds to get using the naive implementation of a synchronous HTTP call.
 Sleet can retrieve this data by